 The Paloma is a refreshing, easy-to-make cooler that combines tequila, lime juice and grapefruit soda.
 Its origin story is nebulous, but most reports peg its creation to the 1950s.
 Blanco tequila is the traditional choice, but lightly aged reposado also makes a fine drink.
-In this case, it’s best to keep the añejo capped, as its oaky profile disrupts that clean, refreshing taste you want in a Paloma.
+In this case, it’s best to keep the añejo capped, as the well-aged expression’s oaky profile disrupts that clean, refreshing taste you want in a Paloma.

 Some people may also choose to rim the glass with salt, while others add a pinch of salt straight into the glass.
 This step isn’t necessary, but it does add a savory quality that melds beautifully with the earthy tequila and tart grapefruit.
-And it opens up the possibility of using a spiced salt, like Tajin, for an extra kick of seasoning.
+And it opens the possibility of using a spiced salt, like Tajín, for an extra seasoning kick.

 Because the Paloma is constructed right in the glass, you don’t need any bar tools to make it.
 Just add your ingredients to a highball glass with ice, and you’re ready to enjoy a refreshing cocktail.
 Don’t wait for Cinco de Mayo—that very north-of-the-border-only Mexican holiday—to treat yourself.
 Mexico’s national cocktail is a great choice any day of the year.